 Most podcasts are divided into several segments, and a great way of signifying the changeover to different sections of the episode is by including a short musical interlude.
 This will help listeners gradually shift focus, rather than abruptly moving on to the next topic without a notable transition.
 Some podcasters prefer to use one theme song for the intro, transitions and outro, while others use different tracks for each segment to add some variety.

 Your podcast would feel incomplete if it just ended abruptly, wouldn’t it?
 Just like if you were to end a formal meeting by just walking away without a final word.
 A musical marker to signify the end of the episode is an ideal way to wrap-up.
 Choose a friendly outro track that bids the listener goodbye.
+Not only does it signal to the viewer that the video is ending, but selecting the right royalty-free outros also helps reinforce your brand identity and leave a lasting impression.

 Ads